-The accounting policies adopted are consistent with those of the previous financial year except for the following amendments to PFRS, Philippine Accounting Standards (PAS) and Philippine Interpretations which became effective on January 1, 2015.
-Except as otherwise indicated, the adoption of these new accounting standards and amendments have no material impact on the Association's financial statements.
+The accounting policies adopted are consistent with those of the previous financial year except for the following new and amended PFRS and Philippine Accounting Standards (PAS) which became effective beginning January 1, 2016.
+The adoption of these new and amended standards did not have any significant impact on the financial statements of the Association.